 Let’s be honest, motorcycles are loud, even if you aren’t riding a big Harley with no mufflers.

-Add in wind noise and it’s a recipe for hearing issues.
-Studies show that long or repeated exposure to sounds above 85 dBA can cause hearing loss.
+Add in wind noise, and it’s a recipe for hearing issues.
+Studies show that prolonged or repeated exposure to sounds above 85 dBA can cause hearing loss.
 The bad news is that the quietest helmets test at 85 dBA at just 50 kph.
 Hardly roaring down the highway at that rate.

 So what’s a rider to do?

 The good news is that there are several options to reduce the noise levels that get to your ears.

 These range from OMG expensive to super cheap.
 The noise-reducing effect adds up in many cases, so using more than one of these options further improves your odds of being able to hear your grandchildren!